IntelSoftware/SYCL_101/03_Modern/06_move.rst

 Move Semantics
 #############################

-This chapter talks about move semantics.
+This chapter covers move semantics.
 You will learn the following:

 #.
 What are move semantics?
 #.
 What are the different value categories and when should they be used?